ARE DIAMONDBLADE KNIVES HARD TO SHARPEN?

 ARE THEY GUARANTEED AND FOR HOW LONG?

-DiamondBlade knives carry a lifetime guarante for any manufacturing defect.
+DiamondBlade knives carry a lifetime guarantee for any manufacturing defect.

-While the body of the knife and handle can be cleaned effectively with soap and water, once the blood, lipids, and other debris coats the cutting edge, you will not be able to dissolve and remove the hardened debris that fills the cutting edge’s microscopic serrations.
-You must use some type of petroleum based solvent to dissolve and remove this material.
+For hunting knives in particular, the micro-serrations that are present in the cutting edge could be coated with dried blood, lipids, or other debris.
+While the body of the knife and handle can be cleaned effectively with soap and water, the edge may require some type of petroleum based solvent to dissolve and remove this material.
 Products such as WD-40, Hoppes #9, etc. are all excellent choices for cleaning the cutting edge.
-Then clean with soap and water to remove the solvent.
+Then clean with soap and water to remove the solvent and apply food-grade oil.

 HOW TO SHARPEN